DPI-class/link-in-bio/README.md

-# DPI Link In Bio
+# DPI-WE Link In Bio

 ## How to Contribute
 Add your own link in bio.
 Clone this repository (or open in codespace), create a branch, add your link in bio, commit, push branch, create a pull request into main branch.
-Pull requests must have at least 1 approval before being merged.
-Please, do not commit directly to `main`.
+Pull requests must have at least 2 approvals before being merged.
+Do not commit directly to `main`!

 ## 2023-1.1 Hash Rockets
 - [Tan Sakeer](https://tansakeer.github.io/)